 The ATT&CK knowledge base provides insight into potential breaches that can occur across various systems.
 For cloud-based systems, they collect data for five platforms: Microsoft 365, Microsoft Azure AD, Google Workspace, IaaS, and SaaS.
 It also has data on different OSes, networks, and containers along with insight into how to protect them.
 The knowledge base does the heavy lifting for enterprises, so they can focus on securing their systems.

 Using MITRE’s comprehensive and well-classified knowledge base makes identifying threats easier based on their level of risk.
-Security teams can check current defences and identify issues.
+Security teams can check current defenses and identify issues.

 After identifying the threat or vulnerability, the SOC requires specific procedures to resolve the issue—as soon as possible.
 These teams can access ATT&CK information for visibility on how and where the threat originated and its capability of damage.
 By homing in on the source and potential breach pathway, the SOC can remediate directly at the source.
 This significantly cuts detection and investigation time, as the team saves on the time necessary to track down background information.